-Tips, advice and musings to help you improve your management
+Tips & advice to help you improve your performance

 A professional relationship between a leader and employees is akin to all other relationships; as such, communication is essential to their success.
 There are various components to this, such as minding nonverbal communication, cultural differences, listening, etc. Learn More

 Unmotivated employees can cause many problems for managers.

 It is difficult to accept the lazy attitude of some, while seeing the determination and self-motivation of other staff members who don’t need to be told what to do at all.
 Learn More